lagordamotoneta/KempLBAppDExtension/README.md

   * monitored_rs_ports= OPTIONAL, comma separated values or ALL if empty.
   * metric_path=Custom Metrics|Kemp LB|

-*  **If IP and Port are left empty for either Vs or Rs**, then ALL IPs and ALL PORTS will be retrieved.:
+*  **If IP and Port are left empty for either Vs or Rs**, then ALL IPs and ALL PORTS will be retrieved.

 ## Metrics